Dynamical Inflation Stimulated Cogenesis: Cogenesis of lepton asymmetry and dark matter

+The full expression for the one-loop inflaton-DM effective coupling $\tilde{y}_{\phi \psi \psi}$ is given in appendix \ref{app:review}, with the expression here given in the large $m_{W_D}$ limit.

 Before numerically solving these equations, we first give approximate analytical solutions for the $B-L$ asymmetry and the dark matter abundance.
 For the $B-L$ asymmetry, we can first compare the decay rate of the $N_i$ to the Hubble parameter.
-At the time of reheating, $H \sim T_{\rm reheat}^2/M_{\rm pl} \sim 10^{-12}$ GeV, while $\Gamma_{N_1}\sim Y^2 M_{N_1}\sim 10^{-4}$ GeV, where we are using rough values of the parameters in Table~\ref{tab:inflation}.
-Therefore, we are in the strong wash-out regime and the inverse decay will keep the $N$ abundance close to its equilibrium value.
-We can thus estimate the the asymmetry following~\cite{Buchmuller:2004nz}:
+At the time of reheating, $\mathcal{H} \sim T_{\rm reheat}^2/M_{\rm pl} \sim 10^{-10}$ GeV, while $\Gamma_{N_1}\sim Y^2 M_{N_1}\sim 10^{-7}$ GeV, where we are using rough values of the parameters in Table~\ref{tab:inflation}.\footnote{We are using $M_{\rm pl} = G_N^{-1/2} \simeq 1.2\times 10^{19}$ GeV.} Therefore, we are in the strong wash-out regime and the inverse decay will keep the $N$ abundance close to its equilibrium value.
+We can thus estimate the asymmetry following~\cite{Buchmuller:2004nz}:

-The 130 GeV temperature is where the electroweak sphaleron freezes out as discussed above.
-We see that this rough estimate gives the asymmetry very close to the observed value.
-In our benchmarks below we have chosen large $Y$ (and thus large $K$) and large $\epsilon$.
-One could alternatively choose smaller $Y$ and smaller $\epsilon$.
+The 130 GeV temperature is where the electroweak sphaleron freezes out as discussed above and $a_{\text{sph}}$ is given in Eq.~\eqref{eq:sphaleron}.
+The factor of $T/T_{\text{reheat}}$ accounts for the fact that $N_i$ is produced relativistically and redshifts like radiation down to the sphaleron temperature.
+We see that this rough estimate gives the right order of magnitude for the observed asymmetry.
+In our benchmarks below we have chosen relatively large values of $\epsilon_i$.
+One could alternatively choose smaller $Y$ and smaller $\epsilon_i$.
 This would mean the $N_i$ states have weaker couplings to SM leptons, but this scenario can still accommodate the BAU.